Scotland confirms Covid boosters for over-40s

 The chief medical officer said the Scottish government was "considering how best to implement" the new advice on 16 and 17-year-olds and would confirm the timetable shortly.

+Scottish Conservative health spokesman Dr Sandesh Gulhane called on the government to make sure as many jabs as possible were delivered before Christmas.

-The news came on the day that an NHS online portal opened to allow people aged 50 to 59 to book their own appointments for booster jabs.
+The new JCVI (Joint Committee on Vaccination and Immunisation) advice came on the day that an NHS online portal opened to allow people aged 50 to 59 to book their own appointments for booster jabs.

 Older age groups, front-line medical staff and people with health conditions that put them at greater risk have already been able to access booster vaccines.